ParallelAgile/CodeBot/parallel-agile-process-guide/index.md

 There are three fundamental parts:

-* Communication when it matters most - early in the project
+* Healthy but intensive amounts of communication when it matters most - early in the project
 * Effective partitioning of work
 * Shared domain model
 * CodeBot!